davatorium/rofi-scripts/rofi-surfraw/README.md

 The examples show two image searches using duckduckgo's [!bangs](https://duckduckgo.com/bang).

 custom simply uses the actual query URL used by the searchengine and opens it directly in browser.

+Each custom search engine has a bang defined.
+(Starting with !).
+These can be used to instantly search.
+(Just type "!gi foobar")

+with `--no-list` the inbuild elvis will not be shown and only custom engines will be displayed.